-- If all else fails, continue to fight back - people have fought off bears with nearly anything available.
-Use bottles, sticks, backpacks, anything you can to fight back.
+- If all else fails, continue to fight back – people have fought off bears with nearly anything available.
+Use bottles, sticks, backpacks, and anything you can to fight back.

 There are an estimated 1,500 to 3,000 black bears in the state, most making their homes in the high-elevation forests of the Boulder and Uintah mountains.
 The black bear has been a protected species in Utah since 1967.
 Most Utah black bears actually have a dark chocolate brown coat.
 Mature black bear males average 250 to 300 pounds, with females weighing in at around 150 to 180 pounds.
 They can live for as long as 20 years.
-June and July are breeding season with the young born around January and February.
+June and July are breeding seasons with the young born around January and February.
 Cubs typically stay with momma bear for about a year and a half.

 Bear sightings are rare and are often food-related.
 Bear encounters spiked on Boulder Mountain in June 2011 due to a lingering winter, when bears left their dens in search of food at lower elevations.
 As such, two young cubs were discovered peeking through some cabin windows, and one was found in the cab of a truck.
 Boulder Mountain’s Fish Creek area has been another source of bear sightings.
 A survey by Utah wildlife resource managers concurred that 80-percent of bear observations occur between 7,000 and 10,000 feet elevation, in areas with steep, rugged, forested topography.